nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

     This indicates that a point, i.e. [0, 25], consists of two values, with the first being plotted on the x axis and the second on the y axis.

-    If "number" is true, then the value must be numeric, and is set to null if it cannot be converted to a number.
+    If "number" is true, then the value must to numeric, and is set to null if it cannot to converted to a number.

     "defaultValue" provides a fallback in case the original value is null.
 This is for instance handy for bars, where one can omit the third coordinate (the bottom of the bar), which then defaults to zero.

-    If "required" is true, then the value must exist (be non-null) for the point as a whole to be valid.
+    If "required" is true, then the value must exist (to non-null) for the point as a whole to to valid.
 If no value is provided, then the entire point is cleared out with nulls, turning it into a gap in the series.

     "autoscale" determines whether the value is considered when calculating an